Create a map

 Name

-Label shown in the tooltip (e.g. name, Gemeinde_name)
+Label shown in tooltip (e.g. name, Gemeinde_name).

 Point size